 Mouth-wateringly good puds with personalised school labels will make ideal presents for everyone to share at Christmas.
 Sadly, after 32 years of helping PTAs and schools fundraise with their range of scrumptious festive puddings, Ultimate Plum Pudding has closed its factory and no longer offers a fundraising service.
 Fear not, though!
 Family company Freshfield Bakery is offering a fundraising service for schools, with scrumptious sticky toffee pudding being added to their repertoire.
 Expect to make around £3 profit per pudding.
 For more information, visit freshfieldbakery.co.uk.

 Nobody enjoys doing battle for parking spaces in the festive frenzy, which makes a coach trip to the nearest Christmas market (or shopping centre) so attractive!
 Contact coach companies early to check prices and availability.
 Aim to make around £3-£5 profit per head, charging around £15-£20 per ticket – a bargain when you weigh up the costs to parents of parking, fuel and stress!

 6. Santa dash and reindeer run

-Challenge pupils to run laps of the school playing field or playground.
-Charge a fee per entry to help gauge numbers and include a Santa hat or some reindeer antlers in the price!
-Provide sponsor forms a few weeks before the event, remembering to include a column for Gift Aid declarations.
-Award prizes for the fastest Santas and Reindeer in each year group, and the most sponsorship money raised.
-Hold your event after school and encourage supporters to come along - sell hot drinks to spectators!
+A fun way to keep your pupils active during the winter term.
+Challenge pupils (and staff) to run laps around the school playing field or playground while dressed as Santa or wearing reindeer antlers.
+Charge a fee per entry to help gauge numbers and include a hat or antlers in the price.
+Incorporate red or green colour powder from a supplier such as The School Run to brighten up the dark days.
+A few weeks before the event, provide sponsor forms or an online sponsor page, including an option for Gift Aid declarations.
+To make it even more exciting, award prizes for the fastest Santas and reindeer in each year group and the best fancy dress.
+To further boost funds, hold the event after school, encourage supporters to come along, and sell hot drinks to the spectators.

 7. Art exhibition